-I’m interested in images as traces of cognition that betray those mechanisms that allow us to generate internal representations of reality.
-Images allow us to reflect not only on how we attend to the world but also how we categorize and conceptualize every unique moment of embodied life.
-At the root of my artistic enquiry is an epistemological position where subjects and objects are considered mutually constructive.
-As subjects, we read into reality and ignore variation to focus on the abstract and quintessential aspects of objects; these aspects are as much a function of our imagination as they are of the world independent of us.
+I am interested in visual images as traces of thought that betray those mechanisms that allow us to generate internal and external representations of the world.
+Representational images allow us to reflect not only on how we attend to the world, but also how we categorize and conceptualize every unique moment of embodied life.
+At the root of my practise is an epistemological position where subjects and objects are considered mutually constructive.
+As subjects, we read into the world and ignore variation to focus on the abstract and quintessential aspects of objects; these aspects are as much a function of our imagination as they are of the world independent of us.

-We build internal simulations of reality that mirror our constructed culture and facilitate perception.
-Cognition requires simulations to resist the constant barrage of the world as independent of our perception of it, lest we recoil into the abyss of constant flux, randomness and noise.
-This constant tension between objects and subjects is the very core of our nature.
-We believe we are in control, but independent reality always creeps into our minds, throwing off predictions and subverting expectations.
+We unconsciously build mental simulations of the world that mirror our constructed culture and facilitate perception.
+We require such simulations to resist the constant barrage of the world as independent of our perception of it, lest we recoil into the abyss of constant flux, randomness and noise.
+This constant tension between subjects and objects is the very core of our nature.
+We believe we understand the world as independent of us, but the incomprehensible creeps into our minds, throws off our predictions and subverts our expectations.

-I use computational systems, image-making and empirical knowledge to examine the co-constructive nature of subjects and objects.
-I build machine subjects that manifest these very foundational processes that ignore variation in order to emphasize sameness.
-My machines categorize, organize and reduce the infinite complexity of independent reality.
-In doing so they participate in a process of abstraction that breaks sensed structures into atomic particles that serve as the material from which new structures are constructed.
-These ‘mental’ images are of the world—their mechanisms uncover underlying statistical truths about independent reality, but they are also of us—they are projections of bounded subjective understanding.
+In my practise I use computational systems, image-making and empirical knowledge to examine the co-constructive nature of subjects and objects.
+I build Machine Subjects that manifest foundational processes that carve imaginary boundaries into the underlying continuity of the world.
+My machines categorize, organize and reduce the infinite complexity of the world as independent of thought.
+Machine Subjects participate in a process of abstraction that breaks sensed structures into atomic particles that serve as the raw material from which new structures are constructed.
+The resulting ‘mental’ images are of the world—their mechanisms uncover underlying statistical truths, but they are also of us—they depend on projections of subjective imagination.

-In some of my recent work, machines learn from cultural artifacts rather than sensory information.
-These artifacts are cultural products through which we understand reality and ourselves.
+In some of my recent work, machines learn from cultural artifacts rather than embodied sensory information.
+These artifacts are cultural products through which we understand the world and ourselves.
 In deconstructing, categorizing, predicting and reconstructing cultural artifacts, I emphasize the tension between subjects and objects.
 The machine is both an alien subject attempting to understand our culture and a cultural object that manifests our understanding of ourselves.